Master of Science in Health Quality (M.Sc. [H.Q.])

 Human Factors as a discipline researches and provides information about human behavior, abilities, limitations, and relationship to the work environment (physical, organizational, cultural), and applies it to the design of safer and more effective tools, machines, systems, tasks, jobs, and environments.
 This course will cover the main human factors (e.g., perception, stress, workload, fatigue, etc.) that play a role in various healthcare contexts and can have a critical impact of the outcomes (e.g., care success, patient safety, job satisfaction, etc.).
 Summer/Fall.
 J. Cafazzo and G. Digby.
 Intensive Week fee $1550 (July 2022).

 HQRS 847 (3 cr) International Perspectives on Policy, Economics, and Quality Healthcare

 This course examines concepts in health policy and health economics and how this relates to policy process and development.
 The concepts will be analysed from an evaluative perspective on effectiveness and efficiency in healthcare nationally and internationally.
-Spring/Summer.
+Summer.
 Instructor TBA.

 HQRS 898 (3 cr) Project in Healthcare Quality

 The focus of this course is the scholarship of integration, implementation, and application.
 Students will develop interdisciplinary group projects for system-based practice change to address a problem in healthcare, incorporating aspects of policy, equity, and social determinants.
 (3.0 credit units).
 Summer.
 T. Rotter.